ZWPlayer Chapter Usage Guide

 ]

-If chapter data starts with WEBVTT, zwplayer will automatically parse it as VTT format.
-See VTT format specification for details.
+If the chapter data starts with WEBVTT, zwplayer will automatically parse it as VTT format.
+See the VTT format specification for details

-zwplayer automatically recognizes chapter formats based on parameter content:
+zwplayer automatically identifies the chapter format based on the parameter content:

-• Starts with HTTP/HTTPS: Treated as remote chapter file URL for automatic download
+• Starts with HTTP/HTTPS: Treated as a remote chapter file URL and downloaded automatically.

 Example 1: Loading Chapters via URL